Who doesn’t love music? And who doesn’t like cartoons?

 A trippy, sci-f-themed, anime-inspired animated video.
 This video absolutely had to make it into the list of the best animated music videos.

 A collaboration with the creators of the hit animated show, Rick and Morty, the video serves as a visually stunning, colorful mini-episode backing the song.
-Many fans of the show found it to be one of the best animated music videos ever.
+Many fans of the show found it to be one of the best cartoon music videos ever.

 A space-themed animated video from French Indie Rock band Stuck in the Sound, with a gripping, hilarious and unpredictable story unfolding through the course of the song.
 It is mostly because of the way the story has been told in the video that we've put the video in this list of the best animated music videos.

 An enigmatic story with layers of meaning and symbolism, animated for a catchy electronic track.
-There's so much about this song because of which it made its way amongst the best animated music videos on the list.
+There's so much about this song because of which it made its way amongst the best cartoon music videos on the list.

 An anime-style, cyberpunk-themed music video with clear homages to Akira.
 It isn't the cyberpunk theme that compelled us to put it in the list of the best animated music videos—it was the way the characters were animated that compelled us to do so.